TabaMojj/HesabaCovid/README.md

 This package have three functions:

 getData():

-  You can get up-to-date COVID-19 data from Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).
+\quad You can get up-to-date COVID-19 data from Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).
-  This dataset contains Country, Date, Deaths, Confiremed, Recovered and Cumulative data.
+\quad This dataset contains Country, Date, Deaths, Confiremed, Recovered and Cumulative data.

 plotWorld(plotType, date):
   Given a plot type and a date, this function can plot datas on world map.